On the Complexity of Dynamic Mechanism Design

-The choices of the cumulative distributions in our construction are summarized in Table \ref{table:F_i}.
-Type $t_i$ never has nonzero second-day valuation less than $C_i$, thus the cumulative distribution $F_i(x)$ for $x \in (0,C_i)$ is $h_i = \gamma^{-4i}$, for $\gamma = 1+1/n$.
-Intuitively, this will make $C_i$ an attractive price for the auctioneer.
+The choices of the cumulative distributions in our construction are summarized in Table \ref{table:F_i}, in~\ref{app:reduction_construct}.
+Type $t_i$ never has nonzero second-stage valuation less than $C_i$, thus the cumulative distribution $\bar{F}_i(x)$ for $x \in (0,C_i)$ is $h_i = \gamma^{-4i}$, for $\gamma = 1+1/n$.
+Intuitively, this will make $C_i$ an attractive price for the seller.
 Notice that $\gamma^n \approx e$ is a constant.